lanl-aea/waves/docs/tutorial_04_simulation.rst

 `Abaqus File Extension Definitions`_ documentation :cite:`ABAQUS` for more information about each of the file extensions listed.

-One new section of code that we have not utilized yet in the previous tutorials is the passing of command line options to the builder.
+One new section of code that we have not utilized yet in the previous tutorials is the passing of command-line options to the builder.
 This is done using the ``abaqus_options`` variable.
 Here, we instruct the Abaqus solver to use double precision for both the packager and the analysis.
 See the `Abaqus Precision Level for Executables`_ documentation :cite:`ABAQUS` for more information about the use of single or double precision in an Abaqus analysis.